Eamonn Holmes says he is in hospital with pain like he has ‘never experienced’

 Eamonn Holmes says he has gone to hospital after having “pain like I’ve never experienced in my life”.

-The television presenter, 61, shared the message alongside an image of him in hospital wearing a mask.
+The television presenter, 61, shared the message alongside an image of him in hospital wearing a mask yesterday.

 He said he does not know the cause of the pain.